cvmfs-contrib/cvmfs-tutorial-2021/docs/02_stratum0_client.md

 ## Set up the Stratum 0

 ### Requirements
 Due to the scalable design of CernVM-FS, the host of your Stratum 0 server does not need a lot of resources in terms of CPU cores and memory; just a few cores and a few gigabytes of memory should suffice.
 Besides this, you need plenty of space to store the contents of your repository.
-By default, CernVM-FS uses `/var/spool` as scratch space while adding new files to the repository, and `/srv/cvmfs` as central repository storage location, but these locations can be modified in the CernVM-FS server settings later on.
+CernVM-FS uses `/var/spool/cvmfs` as scratch space while adding new files to the repository, and `/srv/cvmfs` as central repository storage location.
+To change these locations, you can create either of the paths as a symbolic link to a different directory.

 Furthermore, several (popular) Linux distributions are supported, see [these requirements](https://github.com/cvmfs-contrib/cvmfs-tutorial-2021/wiki/Notes#stratum-1--proxies) for a full list.
 We will only focus on CentOS in this tutorial.